appvia/terranetes/docs/tf2helm/create-your-own-packages.md

 # Creating Your Own Helm Packages

-If you wish to adopt the Terranetes pattern, then you need to convert your Terraform module into a Helm package before storing it in a [Helm repository](https://helm.sh/docs/topics/chart_repository/#hosting-chart-repositories), which can then be integrated with and accessed from [artifacthub.io](https://artifacthub.io/).
+If you wish to adopt the Terranetes pattern, then you need to convert your Terraform module into a Helm package before storing it in a [Helm repository](https://helm.sh/docs/topics/chart_repository/#hosting-chart-repositories), which can then be integrated with, and accessed from, [artifacthub.io](https://artifacthub.io/).

 Each Helm package or chart must include the following files: